open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspeclifecycle">lifecycle</a></b></td>
         <td>object</td>
         <td>
-          Actions that the management system should take in response to container lifecycle events.<br/>
+          Actions that the management system should take in response to container lifecycle events.
+Cannot be updated.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspeclivenessprobe">livenessProbe</a></b></td>
         <td>object</td>
         <td>
-          Liveness config for the OpenTelemetry Collector except the probe handler which is auto generated fro<br/>
+          Liveness config for the OpenTelemetry Collector except the probe handler which is auto generated from the health extension of the collector.<br/>
         </td>
         <td>false</td>
       </tr><tr>